interactive-fiction-class/interactive-fiction-class.github.io/homeworks/nlp-for-text-adventures/nlp-for-text-adventures.md

 For this task you should work through the ["NLP for Text Adventure Games - part 1" Python notebook](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/nlp-for-text-adventures/NLP_for_Text_Adventure_Games_part_1.ipynb), which will introduce you to WordNet and will have you use WordNet to annotate several commands from Action Castle with their word senses, and their hypernyms and hyponyms.
 This will allow you to expand out the number of possible commands that your parser can recognize.
 After completing the Python notebook, I expanded the number of commands from 7 to several thousand.

+_Upon completion, the notebook saves a file called `word-sense-annotations.json`.
+You should submit this file to be graded._

-## Task 2: Improve your Parser with Word Embeddings
+## Part 2: Improve your Parser with Word Embeddings

 Word embeddings are another NLP technology that will allow you to improving the coverage your game's parser.
 Word embeddings are a way of representing the meaning of words using vectors.
 This style of meaning representation is different than WordNet.
 Intead of having structured relationships between words like _troll_ is-a _monster_, word word vector give us a way of computing the similarity of words.
 This let us compute the most similar words for _troll_, which are ...